dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.44 - [State machines](/2020/01/28/canvas-example-state-machine/)

 State machines are an important component for many javaScript projects so of course I have a Canvas Example on state machine in general.
+This is one attempt of coming up with some kind of standard for this sort of thing, but I often still kind myself making this kind of thing all over again each time.

 ### 3.45 - [Turret defense](/2020/01/10/canvas-example-turret-defense)